CBEP-SoCB/FOCB_Nutrients_sum/Data/DATA_NOTES.md

 ### `focb_n_data_strict.csv`
 This file contains our primary "working" data.
-Time data has been dropped, we replaced suspect ammonium data with NAs, and converted all N concentration data to  milligrams per liter as nitrogen t ofacilitate comparisons.  see `FOCB_Nutrients_Combined_sum.Rmd` for details.
+Time data has been dropped, we replaced suspect ammonium data with NAs, and converted all N concentration data to  milligrams per liter as nitrogen t ofacilitate comparisons.
+See `FOCB_Nutrients_Combined_sum.Rmd` for details.

 Column Name  |   Contents                          | units